pdc/mismiy/README.md

 The `updated` field the date and optionally the time the post was last modified in a meaningful way, such as adding a correction or more information.
 There is no need to set the `updated` field after merely adjusting whitespace or correcting a simple misspelling.

+An optional `summary` field should be a plain-text summary of the post.
+It will be made available in the Atom feed.
+It can also be used in page templates.

 You can provide `tags` field to classify posts by subject in some way.
 Extra index pages will be generated listing pages associated with a given tag.
 The tags are provided